gazpachu/joanmira/pages/work/2017-08-30---vodafone/index.md

 ![](/work/vodafone/images/1.png)

-While working at Vodafone, I was tasked to do an interactive data visualisation piece for one of its clients.
+While working at Vodafone, I was tasked to do an interactive data visualization piece for one of its clients (a multinational pharma corporation).

 The idea was to show a world map with a timeline to represent the mobile calls of a particular subscriber of the client.
-The calls were represented with particles jumping from the origin of the call to the destination.
+The calls were represented by particles jumping from the origin of the call to the destination.

 To amplify the visual appeal of the animation, I used a few Javascript libraries and APIs to represent the particles and their trails in the map: